-Once a TANGO target is validated in cells and tissues that are relevant to the disease, we employ highly-efficient cell lines to rapidly screen for Hit ASOs that can increase the target protein expression by specifically preventing the occurrence of the non-productive event in the target mRNA.
+Once a TANGO target is validated in cells and tissues that are relevant to the disease, we employ cell lines to rapidly screen for Hit ASOs that can increase the target protein expression by specifically preventing the occurrence of the non-productive event in the target mRNA.
 ASO arrays utilize clinically translatable previously-validated ASO chemistries, such as 2' methoxyethyl phosphorothioate and PMO.
-Hit compounds are evaluated in wild-type animal models to identify Lead ASOs that possess suitable efficacy and safety to merit preclinical development.
+Hit compounds are evaluated in vivo to identify Lead ASOs that possess suitable efficacy and safety to merit preclinical development.
 Lead ASOs are subsequently evaluated in animal disease models or ex vivo disease model systems.